16 year journey: Master Sgt. to officer

 |0

-This work, 16 year journey: Master Sgt. to officer [Image 2 of 2], by A1C Celeste Zuniga, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 16 year journey: Master Sgt. to officer, by A1C Celeste Zuniga, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT